threedworld-mit/tdw/Documentation/lessons/obi/obi_and_flex.md

 [Flex particle data](../flex/output_data.md) is very similar to [Obi particle data](obi_particles.md) but there are two key differences that make Obi particle data easier to use overall:

 1. [It isn't possible to receive Flex particle data in a fluid simulation.](../flex/fluid_and_source.md) Obi supports particle output data for *all* types of actors, including fluids.
-2. The build is capable of marshalling, serializing, and sending Obi particle data and a much faster rate than Flex particle data.
+2. The build is capable of marshalling, serializing, and sending Obi particle data at a much faster rate than Flex particle data.

 ## Speed